DiegoAlvarezB/laravel-versioner/README.md

 ### Generate new version

-To generate a new version you have to execute the artisan command `php artisan versioner:git:new` and insert the type of the release you'd like to generate.
+To generate a new version you have to execute the artisan command `php artisan versioner:git:new` and then select the type of the release you'd like to generate.
 There are three realease options:
 - **MAJOR**: increases the X
 - **MINOR**: increases the Y
 - **PATCH**: increases the Z